goonerlagoon/goonerlagoon/README.md

 Nothing outside of the usual here _just yet_.

-However, if your curiosity drives you to the source of my codes (hehe), feel free to leave helpful feedback if you see room for improvement anywhere.
+However, if your curiosity drives you to the source of my codes (*kneeslap*), feel free to leave helpful feedback if you see room for improvement anywhere.

 I'm obsessively learning/reading about code architecture currently so I'm especially open to tips and different perspectives in that space.